-Listener port range specifies the inclusive range from which Extender service opens Extender listener ports.
+Listener port min/max and UDP listener port min/max specify the inclusive range from which Extender service opens Extender listener ports.
 It is allowed to specify listener port range as (0 - 0) in which case the port is selected by PrivX server's network stack.

 Access control to network targets is done in PrivX Router before performing DNAT for Extender destinations.
 Therefore network access manager can combine all ongoing network access sessions to a specific Extender destination to use the same Extender listener.
 The Extender listener port range should be large enough to accommodate all Extender destinations that have ongoing network access sessions simultaneously.